It is no easy thing going from a 500 horsepower Challenger R/T to a no-horsepower Toyota Camry hybrid.

-Chiefly, it’s because of the operating characteristics of the standard continuously variable (CVT) automatic.
-Which is the type of transmission you’ll find in all current hybrids, because CVTs are more efficient.
+Chiefly, it’s because of the operating characteristics of the CVT automatic.
+Which is the type of transmission you’ll find in most current hybrids (an exception being the hybrid Sonata) because CVTs are more efficient.
 And that’s what hybrids are all about.

 Or at least, mostly all about.